codemetropolis/CodeMetropolis/about/index.md

 1. Create a patch.
 1. Post the patch as attachment of a [new issue](https://github.com/geryxyz/CodeMetropolis/issues/new) with a description of your contribution.

 After that you can run the three tool mentioned above in Eclipse.
 You have to set the arguments, which is in the Installation Guide section.
+You can set the arguments in Run Configuration, and run the tools with Run As/Java Application.

+You can create a jar file with Maven with *mvn package* command.
+You have to start command line in *toolchain-repository/sources* directory and type the command.
+Then there will be a *target* directory in every project's directory and this *target* directory contain the created jar.

 [sm]: <https://www.sourcemeter.com/>